 The Thermostat Is Set Too High

-The Thermostat Needs some Testing and Possible Replacement
+The Thermostat Needs Replacing

 The Refrigerator Door Gasket is Bad

 A damaged door gasket could also explain why your refrigerator is freezing your food.